artcore-c/Cerebrum/cerebrum-backend/README.md

 # Cerebrum VPS Backend

-Lightweight inference backend for heavy model computation.
+Lightweight inference backend for heavy model computation, designed to run on a VPS and serve streamed responses to a remote orchestrator.

+This service is intended to be accessed only by trusted clients (e.g. the Cerebrum orchestrator) over a private network such as Tailscale.

 ## Quick Start